Interview Practice: A Perfect Summer Activity

 - When interviewing, encourage your client to sit upright, positioned all the way back in the seat rather than slouching.
 This posture conveys confidence and self-assurance.
 By leaning in slightly while speaking, your client can show engagement and interest.

-- Advise your client to not fidget or hide his or her hands as this may reflect untrustworthy behaviour.
-To combat this, your client could occasionally use light hand gestures with open palms to communicate trustworthiness, engagement, and focus when emphasizing certain points.
+- Advise your client not to fidget or hide his or her hands as this may reflect untrustworthy behaviour.
+To combat this, your client could occasionally use light hand gestures with open palms to communicate openness, trustworthiness, engagement, and focus when emphasizing certain points.

-- Encourage your client to make eye contact to communicate interest and engagement, but not to the point that it is constant as it can be uncomfortable for the interviewer.
+- Encourage your client to make eye contact to communicate interest and engagement, but not to the point where it is constant and unwavering as that can be uncomfortable for the interviewer.
 Also, remind your client to nod the head occasionally to show agreement and acknowledgment, which is important for making a good impression and building rapport.

-- Finally, suggest that the client keep both feet firmly planted on the ground rather than crossing legs, which will enhance focus and communication while reducing blood pressure.
+- Finally, suggest that the client keep both feet firmly planted on the ground rather than crossing legs.
+This position will enhance focus and communication while reducing blood pressure.

-Have your clients conduct a short breathing exercise and use positive visualization and short yoga techniques to practice mindfulness and reduce stress before the interview.
+Have your clients conduct a short breathing exercise, use positive visualization, and short yoga techniques to practice mindfulness and reduce stress before the interview.
 For example, ask your client to take 10 or more deep breaths by inhaling for four seconds, holding for one second, exhaling for four seconds, holding, and repeating.

-Coaching your clients to treat the interviewing process as a constructive learning experience will shift the mindset from fear to empowerment, while enhancing interviewing skills.
+Coaching your clients to treat the interview process as a constructive learning experience will shift the mindset from fear to empowerment and, ultimately, enhance their interviewing skills.

-Consider taking the Employment Interview Coaching course by Career Professionals of Canada to position your clients for their next career milestone.
+Consider taking the Employment Interview Coaching course offered by Career Professionals of Canada to support your clients as they prepare to attain their next career milestone.